Gibberish-Productions/JevCraft-Explodiballs/README.md

 # Explodiballs
 ## About
-A datapack that adds exploding snowballs
-Made with a love for tnt by Jevalent
+A datapack that adds exploding snowballs and arrows Made with a love for tnt by Jevalent

 ## Install